2006 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 • 2006-D Satin Finish Special Strike Penny — Denver Mint special collector version

-These five varieties represent the complete spectrum of 2006 penny production, from massive circulation strikes totaling over 8.2 billion coins to limited collector editions featuring special finishes and enhanced visual appeal for numismatic purposes.
+These five varieties represent the full range of 2006 penny production — from massive circulation strikes totaling over 8.2 billion coins to strictly limited collector editions featuring special finishes and premium visual appeal.

 Also Read: Lincoln Wheat Penny Value (1909-1958)